kashansunday/notes/README.md

 3. Liskov Substitution Principle: Derived classes must be substitutable for their base classes.
 4. Interface Segregation Principle: Clients should not be forced to depend on methods they do not use.
 5. Dependency Inversion Principle: High-level modules should not depend on low-level modules; both should depend on abstractions.

+# 2024-03-06
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive to write clear, concise, and readable code that can be easily understood and maintained by others.
+Avoid unnecessary complexity; a solution should be as simple as possible, but no simpler.
+Always keep in mind that you are writing code not only for machines to execute but also for humans to read, review, and collaborate on."

+Remember, every line of code you write is a liability, not an asset.
+Minimize them with judicious use of abstractions, reusable components, and adherence to the KISS (Keep It Simple, Stupid) principle.
+Also, embrace testing and debugging early and often—programs that are easier to test tend to be simpler and more robust.
+Lastly, plan for change—flexible and modular designs allow your software to evolve gracefully over time.